Fiat 500L review

 Interior, design and technology

-an attractive-looking car or not is a matter for debate.
-But details like the twin rounded headlights and single chrome bar grille leave you in no doubt of the 500’s role in inspiring this car’s design.
+Whether wrapping this practical chassis in a Fiat 500-inspired body has resulted in an attractive-looking car or not is a matter for debate – the looks are certainly not to everyone’s taste.
+Still, details like the twin rounded headlights and single chrome bar grille leave you in no doubt of the 500’s role in inspiring this car’s design.
 And, like the hatch, there’s lots of scope to customise your 500L, with contrasting roof colours and coloured door mirrors.

 The range-topping model in the 500L range, the Trekking, has its ride-height increased by 10mm, and black plastic body cladding along the lines of the Dacia Sandero Stepway.
 Despite its rugged looks, don't expect to be going anywhere far off-road as the Trekking is only available as a front-wheel-drive car.

-Sadly, the feelgood factor doesn’t improve much once you climb into the driver’s seat.
-With chunky buttons, a simple dash layout and a lofty seating position, the Fiat’s cabin focuses on practicality more than style, and aside from the seat design and the chunky wheel, little reminds you of the 500 city car.
+For those who are not enamoured of the 500L’s looks, the feel-good factor doesn’t improve much once you climb into the driver’s seat.
+With chunky buttons, a simple dash layout and a lofty seating position, the Fiat’s cabin focuses on practicality more than style, and aside from the seat design and the chunky steering wheel, there’s little to remind you of the stylish 500 city car.